Queen Elsa: Olaf?

 - Eberron has the Warforged, android-like machines that were built as mindless soldiers but spontaneously developed sapience and became "living constructs", which even gives their mechanical bodies a form of life.
 Their creators, the artificer House Cannith, were a bit dismayed that their creations developed free will and gained citizens' rights.

 - In Scarred Lands, the Titan Thulkas often created entire species, sometimes sentient ones, without even noticing.
 Goblins and giants are among his creations.
 It is implied that the humans are as well, since they were created before the Gods (thus by the Titans) but nobody knows for sure which Titan it was, and none of them claim credit for the deed.

-- Played for Laughs on Spliced in the episode "Bowled Over".
+- Played for Laughs in the Spliced episode "Bowled Over".
 Peri makes a sandwich, which then randomly grows insect-like legs and wings and begins attacking people.
 Later, he attempts to fix Patricia's car, but he ends up giving it sentience instead.
-Also in the episode "Living Hellp", Entree attempts to microwave a microwave, which results in the microwave coming to life and attacking him.
+Also, in the episode "Living Hellp", Entree attempts to microwave a microwave, which results in the microwave coming to life and attacking him.